-Acknowledgements.
-We thank Gwendal Riviere and two anonymous reviewers who helped to improve the manuscript.
-Special thanks to Isabelle Prestel-Kupferer for providing the envelope data.
-The research leading to these results has been done within the sub-project "Dynamics and predictability of blocked regimes in the Atlantic-European region (A8)" of the Transregional Collaborative Research Center SFB / TRR 165 "Waves to Weather" (www.wavestoweather.de) funded by the German Research Foundation (DFG).
-The contribution of CMG is funded by the Helmholtz Association as part of the Young Investigator Group "Sub-seasonal Predictability: Understanding the Role of Diabatic Outflow" (SPREADOUT, grant VH-NG-1243).
+Financial support.
+This research has been supported by the German Research Foundation (DFG) (grant no. SFB/TRR 165, Waves to Weather).
+The contribution of Christian M. Grams is funded by the Helmholtz Association as part of the Young Investigator Group "Sub-seasonal Predictability: Understanding the Role of Diabatic Outflow" (SPREADOUT, grant VH-NG-1243).